ericwj/PsSecDrv/README.md

   ```
   cd $WorkingDirectory
   ```
 * Copy `SECDRV.sys` in it.
-Match your operating system bitnes.
+Match your operating system bitness.
   If it's an old version and you're on 64-bit Windows, replace it with this one downloadable [here](https://github.com/ericwj/PsSecDrv/raw/master/tools/SECDRV/SECDRV.sys).
 Its from September 2006.
   ```
   # Using curl (Windows 10 has it inbox)